Old Farm, Strawberry Hill

 The old thatched roof wattle and daub part of the main residence burned down in 1870.
 A second cottage was built by Charles Miner in the same year.

 Francis Bird, the Chief Architect of Western Australia, acquired the property in 1889 and changed the name from Strawberry Hill to the Old Farm.
 His family retained ownership of the farm until the 1950s.

-The site lay derelict for many years until purchased by the Federal Government in 1956 and it was then vested in the National Trust of Australia in 1964.
+The site lay derelict for many years until being purchased by the Federal Government in 1956 and it was then vested in the National Trust of Australia in 1964.
 Conservation work commenced shortly afterward and it was later opened to the public.